Hemp crop 6

 register as legitimate business enterprises, with such state certification

-allowing them to operate even though marijuana remains illegal--just as was
+allowing them to operate even though marijuana remains illegal--just as

 done under the federal system.